 An 8-week course to build strength and resilience through compassion and self-compassion training.
-Portland’s Spring CCT registration is now closed.
-Stay tuned for registration for the upcoming courses!

 All of us have a natural capacity for compassion.
 However, everyday stress, social pressures, and strong emotions can make it difficult for us to fully express our compassion.
 Compassion Cultivation Training© (CCT™) and other programs can increase self-compassion and self-care; reduce stress, anxiety, and depression; and enhance our connection with others.
 In CCT™ you will cultivate new ways to be with stress and to show up in difficult or distressing circumstances.
 You can cultivate strength and resilience through this training and the practices we will do together.

 Cultivating compassion goes beyond feeling more empathy and concern for others.
 It develops the strength to be with suffering, the courage to take compassionate action, and the resilience to recover from, or prevent burn-out.

 These qualities support a wide range of goals, from improving personal relationships to making a positive difference in the world.
 Compassion cultivation can also support one’s own health, happiness, and well-being.
 Preliminary research suggests that CCT™ and similar programs can increase self-compassion and self-care; reduce stress, anxiety, and depression; and enhance connection with others.

 Scientific studies suggest that a kind and compassionate attitude can greatly reduce the distress we feel in difficult situations and become a profound personal resource in times of stress.
 Through instruction and the interactive nature of the processes incorporated in this course, you will have opportunities to cultivate new ways in which to access, recognize, and strengthen compassion and empathy − as a default response to the ever-present challenges that characterize our human experience.

 In this course, individuals will learn how to: